ArcBees/dev-site/site/src/main/markdown/gwtp/advancedfeatures/index.md

 Not only that, we could have permutations for Wordpress, Facebook and even more!

 Before going deeper into form factors, it is important that you use the application controller wich is used to generate the ginjector and all the required behind the scene goodies needed to be able to use the full power of this new feature.
-I invite you to read [[Bootstrapping-or-Application-Initialization]] before going any further.
+I invite you to read [Bootstrapping or Application Initialization][bs] before going any further.

 ##Reference
 * [GWTP Mobile Sample Project](https://github.com/ArcBees/GWTP-Samples/tree/master/gwtp-samples/gwtp-sample-mobile)